 Spanish Ladies, with a new performance-ready sheet for you & your student guitarist.
 Take a look at the new music and you will see at once that it will be easy to read & sing the lyrics (& play the chords!) in a recital!

 This is a swashbuckling song of old England, a sea chantey.
-Your students are sure to enjoy this FREE sheet music for voice, piano, and guitar!
+Your students are sure to enjoy this free sheet music for voice, piano, and guitar!
 I have arranged this great song in several keys.
 Here is page one of the new LARGER LYRICS version, suitable for singing on stage: